 In 1997, NASA launched the Cassini-Huygens spacecraft to explore and photograph the mysterious planet Saturn.
 And 20 years later, NASA released high-resolution photos of exactly what the unmanned spaceship was able to see.

 Researchers at NASA and the European Space Agency teamed up to design Cassini-Huygens in the 1980s.
 Named after astronomers Giovanni Cassini and Christiaan Huygens, the spacecraft was designed to not only photograph the planet, but also to collect data from it and its 62 moons.
-These latest photos come as Cassini-Huygens's trip is coming to a close.
-It's final phase - called the Grand Finale – started in April 2017.
-The spacecraft is expected to make its last orbit around the planet in September 2017, transmitting a few more photos before plummeting into the planet's atmosphere below.
+These latest photos came from Cassini-Huygens's final phase - called the Grand Finale - which started in April 2017.
+On September 15, 2017, Cassini's mission came to a close, and it burned up in Saturn's upper atmosphere.

 This is a storm off the top of Saturn's north pole.
 Researchers estimate the storm is 1,250 miles across.